-I’ll confess that I only stumbled onto the notion of using spreadsheets for electronic design recently.
-But now I’m hooked — and I hope the examples presented in this article have piqued your interest and that you’ll consider creating and sharing your own spreadsheets for electronic design.
-Judging by the popularity of the Electronics Q & A and Tech Forum columns, the readers of Nuts & Volts comprise an active, generous community.
-Just imagine what kind of database we could come up with if everyone contributed a design sheet or two ...
+Once I stumbled onto the notion of using spreadsheets for electronic design, I’ve been hooked ever since!
+I hope the examples presented here have piqued your interest and that you’ll consider creating and sharing your own spreadsheets for electronic design.
+The readers of Nuts & Volts comprise an active, generous community.
+Just imagine what kind of database we could come up with if everyone contributed a design sheet or two.
 NV

-Here are several resources if you don’t have a spreadsheet program on your computer — all three are fully-functional freeware!
+Here are a few resources if you don’t have a spreadsheet program on your computer — all three are fully-functional freeware!